 There are a wide variety of luxury dining experiences at the Royal Mansour and they are nearly all available for non-residents.
 Whether you want to go for a complete meal or just spend an afternoon sipping tea and snacking you can.
 Our three favorite choices;

 The restaurants of the Royal Mansour are headed by Michelin 3-star chef Yannick Alleno.
 It then shouldn’t come as a surprise that the French menu and restaurant is excellent.
 When we went for lunch it was one of our favorite meals ever in Marrakech – and better than what we ate in Paris!
 It was also very nice to see a wide variety of options from vegetarian to gluten-free (so many options!) there was something for everyone.
 We had a hard time choosing what to eat for lunch but the t-bone veal and steak were both excellent.
 We just have to go back now to keep trying more.
 Keep in mind the menu does rotate seasonally.

 The only thing better than a book library might be a pastry library.
-This delicious library is perfect for an after meal dessert or to pop in on a date night for a sweet bite.
+This delicious library is perfect for an after-meal dessert or to pop in on a date night for a sweet bite.
 Choose what you like and the pastry chef customizes and prepares the plates while you admire his handiwork.
 The hardest part is simply choosing what to try.
-It’s worth nothing you also can order tea or coffee along with sweets like bite size Moroccan pastries and chocolates.
+It’s worth noting you also can order tea or coffee along with sweets like bite-size Moroccan pastries and chocolates.

 Afternoon Tea Time